NVIDIA/NeMo-Guardrails/docs/getting_started/hello-world.md

 ### Step 5: Define rails to prevent the bot from responding to certain topics

-We can now add a couple of rails to prevent the bot from responding to certain topics.
-Let's say we do not want the bot to respond to questions about politics or the stock market.
-Let's define the canonical forms for these topics.
+You can now add rails to prevent the bot from responding to specific topics.
+For example, to prevent the bot from responding to questions about politics or the stock market, you can first define the following canonical forms:

 ```
 define user ask about politics